Skip to main content

 Integrations

-The Integrations section lets you link external accounts so Hamtrax can use them for callsign lookups, your public showcase, and contact sync.
+The Integrations section lets you link external accounts so Hamtrax can use them for callsign lookups, your public showcase, and explicit contact import or upload actions.
 Each integration is its own panel inside the section.

 ServiceWhat linking does